cogentcore/cogent/README.md

 # TODO

-* depth bg color not showing texteditor

-* open recent not making new window if gide already open

-* menu choice selector close STILL not working! -- it is about the function being called!!!

 * Editable Chooser doesn't work with shift-tab -- requires focus prev fix to work properly!

 * Find not selecting first item (sometimes?)